Deducteam/lambdapi/docs/commands.rst

 **Modifiers:**

-Modifiers are keywords that precede a symbol declaration to provide the system with additional information on its properties or behavior.
+Modifiers are keywords that precede a symbol declaration to provide the system with additional information on its properties and behavior.

-- Modifiers for the unification engine:
+- Property modifiers (used by the unification engine or the conversion):

-  - ``constant``: no rule can be added to the symbol
+  - ``constant``: No rule or definition can be given to the symbol
-  - ``injective``: the symbol can be considered as injective, that is, if ``f t1 .. tn`` ≡ ``f u1 .. un``, then ``t1``\ ≡\ ``u1``, …, ``tn``\ ≡\ ``un``.
+  - ``injective``: The symbol can be considered as injective, that is, if ``f t1 .. tn`` ≡ ``f u1 .. un``, then ``t1``\ ≡\ ``u1``, …, ``tn``\ ≡\ ``un``.
 For the moment, the verification is left to the user.
+  - ``commutative``: Adds in the conversion the equation ``f t u ≡ f u t``.
+  - ``associative``: Adds in the conversion the equation ``f (f t u) v ≡ f t (f u v)`` (in conjonction with ``commutative`` only)

--  Exposition markers define how a symbol can be used outside the module where it is defined.

-   -  by default, the symbol can be used without restriction
+- Exposition modifiers define how a symbol can be used outside the module where it is defined.
+By default, the symbol can be used without restriction.

-   -  ``private``: the symbol cannot be used
+  -  ``private``: The symbol cannot be used.
-   -  ``protected``: the symbol can only be used in left-hand side of rewrite rules.
+  -  ``protected``: The symbol can only be used in left-hand side of rewrite rules.

-   Exposition markers obey the following rules: inside a module,
+  Exposition modifiers obey the following rules: inside a module,

-   -  private symbols cannot appear in the type of public symbols;
+  -  Private symbols cannot appear in the type of public symbols.
-   -  private symbols cannot appear in the right-hand side of a rewriting rule defining a public symbol
+  -  Private symbols cannot appear in the right-hand side of a rewriting rule defining a public symbol.
-   -  externally defined protected symbols cannot appear at the head of a left-hand side
+  -  Externally defined protected symbols cannot appear at the head of a left-hand side.
-   -  externally defined protected symbols cannot appear in the right hand side of a rewriting rule
+  -  Externally defined protected symbols cannot appear in the right hand side of a rewriting rule.

+-  Matching strategy modifiers:

   - ``sequential``: modifies the pattern matching algorithm.
 By default, the order of rule declarations is not taken into account.
 This modifier tells Lambdapi to apply rules defining a sequential symbol in the order they have been declared (note that the order of the